 These assessments are an essential tool employers use to evaluate job applicants and ensure the best match for the job and the organization.
 By evaluating a candidate’s skills, knowledge, abilities, and other qualities through these tests, employers can better understand their potential for success in a specific role.
 Assessments come in various forms, such as aptitude tests, skills tests, personality assessments, situational judgment tests, and more.
 Research shows that about 76% of organizations with over 100 employees use aptitude tests for external hiring.

-These assessments have a wide variety of benefits.
+Assessment tests have a wide variety of benefits.
 They provide an objective way to compare the qualifications of candidates by measuring their strengths and weaknesses, reducing bias in recruitment processes, and increasing recruiting efficiency by ensuring only qualified candidates are considered.

 Why are assessments for recruitment important in the hiring process?